Just think for once, commentators!

 Look – if they had indeed kicked the first of those goals rather than kicking for touch and getting no return for it, the entire subsequent course of the game would have been different, because the match would have been restarted from the centre spot.
 Those second two penalty opportunities would therefore never have arisen, and depending on what did happen, Leeds might have lost even more heavily.
 Alternatively, they might have scored three brilliant tries and/or had half a dozen other penalties awarded and gone on to win handsomely, but THERE IS NO WAY OF KNOWING.

-Of course, quantum mechanics raises the possibility that there is a parallel universe in which Leeds did kick the first of those penalties, but if we had a way of seeing into that universe, we would find that we were watching a completely different game, from that point on, to the one that unfolded at Headingley last week.
+Of course, quantum mechanics raises the possibility that there is a parallel universe in which Leeds did kick the first of those penalties, but if we had a way of seeing into that universe, we would find that we were watching a completely different game, from that point on, to the one that unfolded at Headingley.

-I can’t surely be the only person to have picked up on this, and Stevo is certainly not the only offender.
-But I wish they’d stop it.
+I can’t surely be the only person to have picked up on this, and I wish they’d stop it.